Frequently Asked Questions

 - A. Not necessarily.
 A non-network provider may accept payments from United Concordia, but the provider does not agree to accept United Concordia's allowance as payment in full.
 The dentist will bill you for the difference between United Concordia's allowance and the dentist's total billed charge.
 The dentist will bill you for the difference between the insurance carrier's allowance and the dentist's total billed charge.
 Ensure the dentist is a TDP network dentist before visiting to avoid additional out-of-pocket expenses.
 Ask your dentist if he/she participates with United Concordia's DoD Programs network.

-- Q. Why should I use a network dentist?
+- Q. Why should I use a network provider?

-- A. A network dentist has signed a contractual agreement with United Concordia to follow TDP rules for providing care and accepting payments.
+- A. A network provider has signed a contractual agreement with United Concordia to follow TDP rules for providing care and accepting payments.
 A network dentist cannot bill you for the difference between United Concordia’s maximum allowable charge and his/her billed amount.
-Utilizing a network dentist will save you out-of-pocket expenses as well as administrative hassle as the network dentist will file a claim on your behalf.
+Utilizing a network provider will save you out-of-pocket expenses as well as administrative hassle as the network provider will file a claim on your behalf.

 - Q. If I am going to a group practice and one provider is in the TDP network, does that mean that all the dentists in that group are in the TDP network?